 PLANTS IN WINTER AND SPRING...explores ornamental and weedy, woody, and herbaceous plant identification, biology and culture/management through outdoor and indoor applied activities.
 The course activities focus on plants encountered in interior and outdoor landscaping as well as ornamental and food production in eastern Wisconsin and the Midwest.
 This is the winter and spring focused course of a two-course series that complements Plants in Summer and Fall.
-PREREQUISITE: 10001112 Plants in Summer and Fall

-PRINCIPLES OF MARKETING...introduces the student to the consumer decision process model, the bases used to segment a market, basic concepts about goods, services, and ideas, the nature of supply chain and distribution, integrated marketing communications, and the stages of the product life cycle and their impact on the marketing mix.
+PRINCIPLES OF MARKETING...introduces the student to the consumer decision process model, the bases used to segment a market, basic concepts about goods, services, and ideas, the nature of supply chain and distribution, integrated marketing communications, and the stages of the product life cycle and their impact on the marketing mix